amazon-archives/aws-mobile-react-sample/README.md

 Save the file.
 Finally install the dependencies:

 ```
-npm install --save aws4 link-react axios semantic-ui-react
+npm install --save link-react semantic-ui-react
 ```

-Depending on if you want to do Authenticated or UnAuthenticated requests to API Gateway, you will need to do one of the following two modification:
+Depending on if you want to do Authenticated or UnAuthenticated requests to API Gateway, you will need the following modification:

 **Authenticated Requests**